bruno-garcia/blog/src/content/posts/2021/pitfalls-of-unoptimzied-nuget-packages/index.md

 </div>
 <br>
 {{< /rawhtml >}}

-## Anything that can go wrong will go wrong - [Kristian Murphy Hellang](https://twitter.com/khellang)

 I feel like publishing packages to _nuget.org_ relates a lot to sailing and running aground: